sagemath/sagecell/doc/messages.md

 ## Kernel messages

-Most of the messages sent between the client and the kernel over WebSockets or SockJS are the same as described in the [Jupyter/IPython messaging documentation](http://ipython.org/ipython-doc/stable/development/messaging.html).
+Most of the messages sent between the client and the kernel over WebSockets or SockJS are the same as described in the [Jupyter messaging documentation](https://jupyter-client.readthedocs.io/en/latest/messaging.html).
 The messages described here are special messages produced by the Sage Cell.

 ### Prepare interact